 How to evict a commercial tenant with a lease?

-If the situation is where that eviction is the only course of action left, then it is important to understand the steps and follow these closely to protect yourself from legal action from the tenant.
+If the situation is where eviction is the only course of action left, then it is important to understand the steps and follow these closely to protect yourself from legal action from the tenant.

 The first step is to claim back possession of the property, which is known as forfeiture.
 You forfeit the lease using a specific clause to do this so you can show you have a legal reason for terminating the lease and evicting the tenant.